- Recognize the signs of abuse and neglect.

 - Your program may identify families most at risk for child abuse or neglect, perhaps based on recent traumatic life changes, such as deployment or loss.
 Your program or community can organize a family education class specifically about dealing with deployment stress or loss.
 You can help families find respite care.
 These interventions can meet families where they are and help them meet their own needs.

 - Your program might serve families who have already experienced abuse or neglect.
 These families need systematic, individualized supports.
-At this level, your program should connect families with mental health support for parents and children, mentoring programs, or specialized support groups.
+At this level, your program should connect families with community resources, mental health support for parents and children, mentoring programs, or specialized support groups.

 Prevent Child Abuse and Neglect On-Site